nu11secur1ty/Linux_hardening_and_security/Kernel-sec-modules_by_nu11secur1ty/Modules/LSM/nu11secur1ty-sec/README.md

 ## Linux Compatibility & Compilation

-# OS
+# The code has been tested upon kernels as recent as 5.3 it works!
+- OS's
 - OpenSuse Leap 15.1
 -
 -
 -

-The code has been tested upon kernels as recent as 5.3 it works!

 -----------------------------------------------------------------------------------------------------